cwRichardKim/RKNotificationHub/README.md

 **It isn't incrementing / decrementing properly!**
 * I've written it so that any count < 1 doesn't show up.
 If you need help customizing this, reach out to me
-* Calling [decrement] will never bring the count below 0, but calling [decrementBy:] or [setCount:] will allow negative values (negative values still won't show up)

 **The circle is in a weird place**
 * If you want to resize the circle, use [scaleCircleSizeBy:].
 0.5 will give you half the size, 2 will give you double